Jacobo91/ehouse-test/README.md

 ## What was challenging / what wasn’t?

     - To be honest, I didn’t find anything overchallenging.
 The only part that required a bit more thought was making sure the code stayed clean and reusable — for example, setting up sections in a way that they could be reused and display differently without repeating code.
 That took some consideration.

+## test files

+    - All text files have the suffix -test